RicardoRheeder/requirements-traceability/README.md

 Using terminal application for command-line users (e.g. git bash), navigate to the cloned repository.

-Change directory to "client".
+Change directory to "**client**".

 `cd client`

-**Important**: The front-end will not run if you do not have the '.env' file within the 'client' folder.
+**Important**: The front-end will not run if you do not have the '.env' file within the '**client**' folder.
 The '.env' file IS NOT pushed to the repository - it contains sensitive config info.
 Instead, it is pinned on the 'front-end' chat on Discord.

 - Download the pinned env file from the front-end chat in Discord.
-- Move the downloaded env to the client folder.
+- Move the downloaded env to the **client** folder.
   - (the env file should be in the same directory as the package.json file)
 - Rename the env file to '.env'